scriptituk/xfade-easing/README.md

 (custom ffmpeg only)

-This is adapted from `gl_SimplePageCurl` to clamp the curl to the virtual ‘spine’ at the horizontal centre, then to flatten the radius to zero, using built-in easing to appear more realistic.
+This is adapted from `gl_SimplePageCurl` to clamp the curl to the virtual ‘spine’ at the horizontal centre, then flatten the radius to zero, using built-in easing to appear more realistic.
 It takes the following parameters:
 - `angle` may be any 360° angle
   (horizontal east is 0°, curl direction is `angle - π/2` anticlockwise);